Mike Tweedie DipMarSur (IIMS) BE (Aero., USyd) M.Ing (Skeepsboukunde-Meganiese, Stellenbosch)

 - Member of the International Institute of Marine Surveying (T1423)

 - USA Registered Professional Engineer (No. WA 43785)

 Mike Tweedie of Tweedmarine enjoys a reputation for being honest and professional when dealing with clients.
 Having worked for over 5 years in the SA Department of Transport (Marine Services) and as a delegate of AMSA, and many years as a naval architect and/or marine surveyor in South Africa, the U.S., New Zealand and Australia, Mike has strived hard to ensure that the vessels, operators and the marine industry, especially in South Australia, comply with safety and construction standards by giving professional advice and ensuring any concerns were addressed.

-Tweedmarine specializes in commercial vessel surveys, design approvals and stability approvals and is often sought by the major shipyards and builders in South Australia for surveys and advice.
+Tweedmarine specializes in commercial vessel surveys, design assessments and stability assessments and is often sought by the major shipyards and builders in South Australia for surveys and advice.

 Recent work history:-

-Tweedmarine, founded April 2015 in Port Pirie, South Australia
+Tweedmarine, founded April 2015 in Port Pirie and now based in Riverglades, South Australia

 Still going stronger than ever